NobbyBo11ocks/SteamTrayWebHelper/README.md

   -o bin/umpdc.dll
 ```

-The compiled file will be created at:
+The generated DLL will be located at:

 ```text
 src/bin/umpdc.dll